Kiratism

-Kirat Mundhum, (Nepali: किरात मुन्धुम) also known as Kiratism, or Kirati Mundhum, is a traditional belief of the Kirati ethnic groups of Nepal, Darjeeling and Sikkim, majorly practiced by Limbu, Yakkha, Sunuwar, Rai, Dhimal and Hayu peoples in the north-eastern Indian subcontinent.
-The practice is also known as Kirat Veda, Kirat-Ko Veda or Kirat Ko Ved.
+Kiratism is an Indigenous religion that is the traditional ethnic religion of the Kirati ethnic groups of Nepal, Darjeeling and Sikkim, highly practiced by Limbu, Yakkha, Sunuwar, Rai, Dhimal and Hayu peoples in the north-eastern Indian subcontinent.
+The practice is also known as Kirat Veda, Kirat-Ko Veda.
+The primary religious scripture of Kiratism is the Mundhum.

 According to some scholars, such as Tom Woodhatch, it is a blend of shamanism, animism (e.g., ancestor worship of Yuma Sammang/Tagera Ningwaphumang and Paruhang/Sumnima), and Shaivism.
 It is practiced by about 3.17% of the Nepali population as of 2021.

 Birupakshya ancestor of Kirati people located in Kathmandu, erected by Kirati kings of ancient Nepal.

 Religious texts

 It has the religious scripture and folk literature of the Kirat people of Nepal and India.
 All four Kirats Khambu (Rai), Limbu (Subba), Sunuwar (Mukhia) and Yakkha (Dewan) have slightly different religious texts.
 Religious texts means the power of great strength Mundhum in the Limbu language, Mewahang call it muddum, Yakka as mintum, Sunuwar as mukdum among Kulung as ridum Bantawa as Mundum and Chamling as mudum.
-It covers many aspects of the Kirat culture, customs and traditions that existed before Vedic period in the ancient Indian subcontinent.
+It covers many aspects of the Kirat culture, customs and traditions that existed around Vedic period in the ancient Indian subcontinent.

 The religious texts for each tribe consists of customs, habits, rituals, traditions, and myths passed down from the Kirati tribe's ancestors.
 Religious texts serve, in a way, as customary laws which guide Kirats in their daily lives.
 Their religious texts also distinguishes each Kiranti tribe from other Kirati and non-Kiratis as well.